 When was the last time you felt as though you were appreciated and welcome at your company?
 When you feel out-of-sorts, underappreciated, or just unwelcome, consider that a clear sign that your workplace is a toxic environment.
 Even if you’re the only one who feels that way, it’s still a toxic work environment for you.

-3 things you can do to deal with a toxic workplace
+3 ways to deal with a toxic workplace

 That could mean exercise, walks in the park, or a new hobby.
-Just find some way to get your mind off work during your personal time.
+Just find some way to get your mind off work during your personal time and improve your overall well being.

 2. Look for co-workers feeling the same way

 In a toxic work environment, it’s usually easy to find others who are affected by the negativity.
-Sometimes, talking it out can help, and ensure that you don’t feel all alone.
-Be sure to leave the office environment before you start ragging on your employer, though!
+Sometimes, talking it out with each other can help, and ensure that you don’t feel all alone.
+Be sure to leave the office environment--or office chat room--before you start ragging on your employer, though!

 3. Plan your escape route

 Obviously, you can work to try to improve conditions, but a toxic work environment usually doesn’t change easily or quickly.
-As a result, it’s vital that you consider your options and start polishing up your resume to look for a better opportunity.
+As a result, it’s vital that you consider your options and start to improve your resume to look for a better opportunity.
 Be discrete but start preparing for the next stage of your career.
 Sometimes, having a plan can help you push through the worst days.

 Use your experience to redefine your professional goals so you can avoid toxic workplaces in the future.
 You might find some additional useful advice in this article from FairyGodBoss: “4 Ways To Tell A Job Is Actually A Fit *Before* You Apply.”